megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Transaction extension
 #####################

-Transaction in the SDK is represented by the following class.
+A transaction in the SDK is represented by the following class.
 ::
  public abstract class BoxTransaction<P extends Proposition, B extends Box<P>>